SuperKITTEN69/Python-Scripts/README.md

 NameAgeJob.py - A script that asks your name age and job.

 RickRollPrank.py - A simple script that when executed your browser opens the rick roll youtube video.

+DangerousPrank.py - A script that opens a specific url [Don't use without permission of the pc owner]